isaka-james/calculator/README.md

 - **Access the Calculator:** [jQuery Calculator](https://reprogamaco.github.io/calculator)

 ## ⚠️ UPDATE
-- I disable the tracking analysis.
+- I disabled the tracking analysis.
 - It is  working on **firefox** browser, other browsers not guarenteed to work!.
 - To fetch results(**calculator answers**) takes like 5 seconds, hope to improve later.

 ## Features